Presto

 Bike Share TO Integration

-Seamless Connection
+Seamless Connection To Infrastructure

-To Current Infrastructure
+Seamless Connection To Infrastructure

 The "last mile" is often the biggest barrier to transit adoption.
 By treating micro mobility as a core infrastructure layer rather than an external add on, we eliminated the context switching tax that plagues multi app commutes.